forestgrape/coronavirus/index.md

 #### factors influencing the mucus flow

-* Dry Air especially below 50% relative humidity decreases the mucus flow as found by [Forbes](#forbes)

-* [Leopold et al.](#leopold-mahony-lian) observed smoking-associated shorter airway epithelial cilia which, according to their argumentation, yields a decreased mucus flow (described in the section "Implications of Reduction of Cilia Length on Mucociliary Clearance").

-* In his review on "Effects of Airborne Pollutants on Mucociliary Clearance"  Ronald K. Wolff summarizes "A variety of pollutants have been shown to impair mucociliary clearance following acute or subchronic exposures."

 * [Nakagawa et al.](#nakagawa) found that "Ageing, Diabetes, and Hypertension Are Associated With Decreased Nasal Mucociliary Clearance".
 The mechanisms of mucus production in the nose are likely similar to those in the trachea and therefore similar correlations are expected [to be confirmed].

 * In the review from [Houtmeyers et al.](#houtmeyers) "Regulation of mucociliary clearance in health and disease" has references to findings which indicate a decreased mucus flow and ciliary activity with age.

-#### Factors Influencing Death Rates
+* Dry Air especially below 50% relative humidity decreases the mucus flow in the trachea.
+Observed by [Forbes](#forbes)  for greyhounds under barbiturate anaesthesia breathing air at 37 °C.

+* [Leopold et al.](#leopold-mahony-lian) observed smoking-associated shorter airway epithelial cilia which, according to their argumentation, yields a decreased mucus flow (described in the section "Implications of Reduction of Cilia Length on Mucociliary Clearance").

+* In his review on ["Effects of Airborne Pollutants on Mucociliary Clearance"](#wolff)  Ronald K. Wolff summarizes "A variety of pollutants have been shown to impair mucociliary clearance following acute or subchronic exposures."

+#### death rates

+* Generally fewer deaths indicating a lower death-rate in humid air countries.
+There is a lower death-rate in Singapore/Kuwait/Qatar/Isreal than in Island/Norway, all countries which have a good health care system and relative good testing rates.
+    - __Remark__: Norway and Isreal probably get half of the cases tested positive, so the death rate should be divided by 2.
+    - __Remark__: Mucus clearance may not be the only reason for lower death rates in humide air, but also that [Dry Form Infection](#abstract) is less likely and therefore Covid-19 starts more in the trachea than in the alveolis.

-In a analysis ["Effects of temperature variation and humidity on the death of COVID-19 in Wuhan, China"](#luo) Luo et al. find some correlation between a decreased humidity and and increased death rates (which likely corresponds to lowering the ARDS risk).
+* In a analysis ["Effects of temperature variation and humidity on the death of COVID-19 in Wuhan, China"](#luo) Luo et al. find a correlation in a time series analysis between a decreased humidity and and increased death rates (which likely corresponds to lowering the ARDS risk).
 The argumentation given here agrees with their findings and would even provide explanations.
 Their analysis depends however on how accurate the analysed data are.
-In Wuhan, as in nearly all heavy hit regions around the world, the priority was and is and should be to save lives and not to count accurately. <!--But for analysis it would be helpful to have accurate/corrected data. -->
+In Wuhan, as in nearly all heavy hit regions around the world, the priority was and is and should be to save lives and not to count accurately.

+__Note__: For scientific analysis it is important to have accurate data or at least clear notifications that the data may not be accurate.

 <p id="proposal">-------</p>